 Real Experts- Trusted

-State workers compensation rates are designed to reflect the cost of claims and
+State workers' compensation rates are designed to reflect the cost of claims and

+codes with greater loss frequency and/or severity will cost more based on the statistical data of any given state.
 However, the loss data for similar class codes can be significantly different by

 state.
 These calculations consider factors such as the number of claims, cost of